withastro/compiler/.changeset/orange-knives-smile.md

 ---
-'@astrojs/compiler': minor
+'@astrojs/compiler': patch
 ---

-Adds transition:reload directive
+Adds an error message indicating that `data-astro-rerun` is used on external ECMAScript modules.